 The City's 2023-2031 RHNA allocation includes 558 units for lower-income households.
-As shown in Table 1O-8, there are no pending projects with units counted toward the lower-income RHNA, nor are there are vacant sites counted toward RHNA that are zoned with sufficient density to accommodate lower-income units, though two ADUs are assumed to develop at rents affordable to lower-income households.
-The shortfall of units to meet the lower-income RHNA is therefore 556 units, as described below:
+As shown in Table 1O-8, the total capacity in the lower-income category after the rezone for consistency is 382 units there are no pending projects with units counted toward the lower-income RHNA, nor are there are vacant sites counted toward RHNA that are zoned with sufficient density to accommodate lower-income units, though two ADUs are assumed to develop at rents affordable to lower-income households.
+The shortfall of units to meet the lower-income RHNAis therefore 176-556 units, as described below:

 - Vacant Sites, Adequately Zoned: 0

+- Vacant Sites, Rezoning for Consistency: 155

 - Pending Projects: 0

+- Annexation: 225

 - ADUs: 2

-- Total Capacity: 2
+- Total Capacity: 3822

-- Shortfall: 556
+- Shortfall: 176556

 As such, the City has identified sites within its inventory to re-designate to High Density Residential and rezone to R-4.
 The sites identified would otherwise be developable for residential uses, but at lower densities that are estimated to support development affordable to moderate-income households.
-To address the 556 units of unaccommodated lower-income RHNA, the City of Selma will rezone at least 27.8 acres of developable land to R-4 with a General Plan land use designation of High-Density Residential, which requires a minimum density of 20 dwelling units per acre up to a maximum of 24 dwelling units per acre.
-Sufficient sites have been identified and included in the inventory to meet the shortfall.
+To address the 176-556 units of unaccommodated lower-income RHNA, the City of Selma willplans to rezone at least 7.327.8 -acres of developable land to R-4 with a General Plan land use designation of High-Density Residential, which requires a minimum density of 20 dwelling units per acre up to a maximum of 24 dwelling units per acre.
+However, if the Casitas annexation is not approved, the City will need to rezone an additional 9.4 acres to accommodate the additional shortfall.
+Sufficient candidate sites have been identified and included in the inventory to meet the shortfall-in this instance.
 As part of Program 5 the City will commit to rezoning sufficient capacity from sites 83 to 86 and 91 to 95 identified in Table 10-7.